PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 Three axis body fixed magnetometer data (or external vision system pose data) at a minimum rate of 5Hz is required.
 Magnetometer data can be used in two ways:

 * Magnetometer measurements are converted to a yaw angle using the tilt estimate and magnetic declination.
   This yaw angle is then used as an observation by the EKF.
   This method is less accurate and does not allow for learning of body frame field offsets, however it is more robust to magnetic anomalies and large start-up gyro biases.
   It is the default method used during start-up and on ground.
 * The XYZ magnetometer readings are used as separate observations.
   This method is more accurate and allows body frame offsets to be learned, but assumes the earth magnetic field environment only changes slowly and performs less well when there are significant external magnetic anomalies.

-  It is the default method when the vehicle is airborne and has climbed past 1.5 m altitude.
+The logic used to select these modes is set by the [EKF2_MAG_TYPE](../advanced_config/parameter_reference.md#EKF2_MAG_TYPE) parameter.

-The logic used to select the mode is set by the [EKF2_MAG_TYPE](../advanced_config/parameter_reference.md#EKF2_MAG_TYPE) parameter.
+The option is available to operate without a magnetometer, either by replacing it using [yaw from a dual antenna GPS](#yaw_measurements) or using the IMU measurements and GPS velocity data to [estimate yaw from vehicle movement](#yaw_from_gps_velocity).

 ### Height

 A source of height data - either GPS, barometric pressure, range finder or external vision at a minimum rate of 5Hz is required.

-Note: The primary source of height data is controlled by the [EKF2_HGT_MODE](../advanced_config/parameter_reference.md#EKF2_HGT_MODE) parameter.
+> **Note** The primary source of height data is controlled by the [EKF2_HGT_MODE](../advanced_config/parameter_reference.md#EKF2_HGT_MODE) parameter.

 If these measurements are not present, the EKF will not start.
 When these measurements have been detected, the EKF will initialise the states and complete the tilt and yaw alignment.
 When tilt and yaw alignment is complete, the EKF can then transition to other modes of operation enabling use of additional sensor data:

 #### Correction for Static Pressure Position Error